Skip to main content

 • Prolonged and painful erection (priapism) has occurred with stimulants.
 Priapism requires immediate medical attention.

 • When taking Concerta or Vyvanse, there is a risk of serotonin syndrome.
 Serotonin syndrome is life-threatening and caused by a buildup of excess serotonin.
 It is more likely to occur during a dosage increase or an overdose or when Concerta or Vyvanse is taken along with other drugs that increase serotonin.
-Symptoms may include agitation, hallucinations, delirium, rapid heartbeat, dizziness, flushing, tremor, incoordination, seizures, nausea, vomiting, and/or diarrhea.
+Symptoms may include agitation, hallucinations, delirium, rapid heartbeat, dizziness, flushing, tremors, incoordination, seizures, nausea, vomiting, or diarrhea.
 Serotonin syndrome requires emergency medical attention.

 Concerta: